 We can genetically divide the Russian people into two main types: Northern Russians and Southern Russians.

 The Y-DNA (paternal) haplogroup R1a and its offshoots are very common among Russian men.
 Studies have found the ethnic Russian frequency of R1a ranges from a low of 19.8 percent to as high as 62.7 percent, depending on the study and the geographic region being studied, with an average of 46.7% of Russian men carrying R1a.
 Northern Russian men carry R1a at a lower frequency (33.4%) than other Russian men (49%).
-R1a spread throughout many areas of eastern Europe with the migration of members of the Indo-Europeans from the Ukrainian-Russian steppe, possibly following the migration of some of them from West Asia (the northern Middle East).
+R1a spread throughout many areas of eastern Europe with the migration of members of the Indo-Europeans originating from the Ukrainian-Russian steppe, possibly following the migration of some of them from West Asia (the northern Middle East).
 Some specific subgroups of R1a found among ethnic Russians in the "Russia-Slavic DNA Project" include R1a1, R1a1a, R1a1a1g, and R1a1a1g2.

 Among Russian men, the Y-DNA haplogroup R1b ranges in frequency from 0 to 14 percent, and is found on average among 5.8%.
 The "Russia-Slavic DNA Project" includes men who have the sub-types R1b1a2 and R1b1a2a1a1b.